 Ms. Paltrow was prescribed high dose vitamin D drops and told to spend more time in the sun (without sunscreen, of course) to reverse the condition.

-This is clearly excellent advice as those of us who know that frequent, brief, nonburning doses of midday sun on the skin is a very healthy thing to do, does not cause skin cancer, and is a great way to quickly raise vitamin D blood levels!
+This is clearly excellent advice!
+Frequent, brief, nonburning doses of midday sun on the skin is a very healthy thing to do.
+Smart sunning does not cause skin cancer and is a great way to quickly raise vitamin D blood levels!

 Let’s examine for a moment how Ms. Paltrow got such alarmingly low vitamin D blood levels in the first place.

 A macrobiotic diet is based on grains, primarily brown rice.
 Here is the breakdown: